supcik/academic-www/content/en/docs/customization.md

 ## Customize style (CSS)

-To personalize Academic, you can **choose a colour theme and font theme** in `config/_default/params.toml`.
+To personalize Academic, you can **choose a colour theme and font set** in `config/_default/params.toml`.

 For further personalization, you can [**create your own colour theme and font theme**](#custom-theme).

-If advanced style customization is required, **CSS code** can be written to override or enhance the existing styles.
+If advanced style customization is required, **CSS code** can be written to override or enhance the existing styles:

-Given some custom CSS named `custom.css`, we can place it in `assets/css/` (create the folders within your website root if they don't exist).
-Then open your `config/_default/params.toml` and set `plugins_css = ["custom"]`, where *custom* is your CSS filename without its extension.
+1. Create the `assets/scss/` folder if it doesn't exist
+2. Create a file named `custom.scss`
+3. Add your custom CSS code to the file you created and re-run Hugo to view changes

+**Note: prior to v4.6, custom CSS can be added using the `plugins_css` option in `params.toml`.**

 ## Override a template